YiZhiYuanYuan-qyy/csecon206/Problem Set 1/README.md

 - Reinforcement learning paper
   I found the paper [Dynamic trust game model between venture capitalists and entrepreneurs based on reinforcement learning theory ((Haiyan, 2018))](https://link.springer.com/article/10.1007/s10586-017-1666-x)
 	- 1) What is the game environment and the learning algorithm?
 	The game environment in this study is a multi-stage game between venture capitalists (VCs) and entrepreneurs.
 The game is designed to simulate the dynamic nature of trust between VCs and entrepreneurs.
 The game environment consists of two players, a VC and an entrepreneur, who make decisions and take actions at different stages of the game.
 The game is played over several rounds, and the players can accumulate rewards or penalties in each round based on their decisions and actions.
 The game environment is characterized by uncertainty, as both players have limited information about each other and the market conditions.
 The game allows for dynamic changes in the trust levels of the players over time.
-The VC can invest in the entrepreneurs this round but quit investment next round; then the entrepreneurs may fail because they do not have no enough money.
+The VC can invest in the entrepreneurs this round but quit investment next round; then the entrepreneurs may fail because they do not have any enough money.
 The investment to the entrepreneur is risky, but if the entrepreneur succeeds, it will return VC multiple times the benefit.
 For both parties, they will take care of whether the other side betrays or not.
 		The algorithm used is Q-learning [(Watkins & Dayan)](https://link.springer.com/content/pdf/10.1007/BF00992698.pdf).
 The agent selects the optimal strategy based on the maximum value of Q obtained from the current state, and the value of Q includes the instantaneous gain and expected future value

 	- 2) How are the strategies from the reinforcement learning agents inspires you on trust building among humans?